llafuente/object-synchronization/README.markdown

 ## Introduction
 ============

-Object synchronization across network (using socket.io atm)
+Object synchronization across network using tcp or socket.io And If you implement three functions, you could have your own transport easily.

+The "sockets" setup is in your side see the examples.

 ## Observer
 ============